UPDATE: Now included in this post is a free template to make Jack’s head and bowtie!

 Sign Up for Free Jack Template

-It’s the perfect craft for kids to do during the Halloween season – unless you feel the Nightmare Before Christmas is more of a Christmas movie?
+It’s the perfect craft for both kids and adults to do during the Halloween season – unless you feel the Nightmare Before Christmas is more of a Christmas movie?
 There’s a big debate about this in the Disney community!
 Our family actually enjoys this movie year-round, so we would do a Jack and Sally craft any time of the year. 🙂